rorysedgwick/riot-todo/README.md

 A simple to do app built using riot.js, redis, and socket.io.
 What can we do in a day?

 ##Why?
-To learn how to use riot, redis and socket together.
+To learn how to use riot, redis and socket.io together.

 ##To-do list
 - [x] Skeleton setup including HTML